brentp/cyvcf2/docs/source/index.rst

 ==========================

 `cyvcf2` is optimized for fast reading and extraction from existing files.
 However, it also offers some means of modifying existing VCFs.
-Here, wrapper show an example of how to annotate variants with the genes that they overlap.
+Here, we show an example of how to annotate variants with the genes that they overlap.